-In accordance with the Articles of Association of the Company, all directors who are appointed by the Board are subject to re-election at the first opportunity after their appointment and at least one third of the remaining directors are subject to re-election by rotation at each Annual General Meeting.
-The Articles of Association also provide that all directors shall retire at least once in three (3) years.
-However, retiring Directors are eligible under the Articles of Association, for re-election.
+In accordance with the Constitution of the Company, all directors who are appointed by the Board are subject to reelection at the first opportunity after their appointment and at least one third of the remaining directors are subject to re-election by rotation at each Annual General Meeting.
+The Constitution also provide that all directors shall retire at least once in three (3) years.
+However, retiring Directors are eligible under the Constitution, for re-election.

 Where any Director is required to retire from office, the NC reviews the composition of the Board and decides whether to recommend such Director for-election taking into account the Director's attendance at their respective meetings, participation, contribution and time commitment.
-Upon its evaluation, the NC will make recommendation on the proposal to the Board for approval and the Board makes the final decision on the proposed appointment/re-election to be presented to shareholders for approval.
+Upon its evaluation, the NC will make recommendation on the proposal to the Board for approval and the Board makes the final decision on the proposed appointment/reelection to be presented to shareholders for approval.